top of page

 This wonderful 18th century slide lid box has excellent form and surface, superb condition, and rarity.
 Pine and cherry, constructed with rose head nails, with a warm red wash surface.
 Carved from one piece of wood, the backboard of the box features a lollipop handle that echoes the one on the lid, and a unique ¾ circle shaped handle.

-A neutral background is the perfect setting for this charming hooked rug of a blue house; the folky motifs provide pops of color and visual interest.
+A charming hooked rug of a blue house; the folky motifs provide pops of color and visual interest.

 18th century man’s pocketbook.
 Embroidered in wool flame stitch pattern on a canvas base.
 Lined with cardboard, a common technique during that time to give stability.
 This particular form of flame stitch is often seen in pieces that date from about 1760-1780.